-People tend to change-

 “I’m not going to pay attention to your last comment,” he sighed, why couldn’t Misha just let it go?
 “As for why Joni stays, I can’t say….
-Hm… well, most of the time Chris is nice, attentive and… well, I’m not sure… maybe Joni is happy; every relationships have their hardships and arguements….
-Lately Joni’s just seemed more frustrated than before and today, seeing him like that got me worried… But I fear if I ask; I endanger our friendship and I fear if I let it go, I’ll endanger him, does it make any sense?
+Hm… well, most of the time Chris is nice, attentive and… well, I’m not sure… maybe Joni is happy; every relationship has its hardships and arguments….
+Lately Joni just seemed more frustrated than before and today, seeing him like that got me worried… But I fear if I ask; I endanger our friendship and I fear if I let it go, I’ll endanger him, does it make any sense?
 I don’t want to turn my back or close my eyes to what’s going on… This bugs me; if I am right, do I have to wait until more bruises show up?
 Until he’s more hurt than now…” Dima was slowly getting more nervous, “and now I feel guilty, maybe I am imagining it all, god, why is this so complicated?”

 Dima glanced at him.

-“You’re right,” he sighed finally, “I’ll talk to Joni later,” he nodded then and got up, “anyway, thanks for the talk and…yeah… Um, I go and pack now.”
+“You’re right,” he sighed finally, “I’ll talk to Joni later,” he nodded then and got up, “anyway, thanks for the talk and…yeah… Um, I’ll go and pack now.”